mattboston/officestatus/README.md

 The python application has a built in webserver and GUI interface to both set the status and see what the current status is.

-Additionally, I also have a Stream Deck plugin, which not only let's me set the status but also view the status.
-Check tha out if you have a Stream Deck.
+Additionally, I also have an [Office Status Stream Deck plugin](https://github.com/mattboston/officestatus-streamdeck), which not only let's me set the status but also view the status.
+Check it out if you have a Stream Deck.

 Coming Soon...
 I also have a LoupeDeck and will be looking into creating a LoupeDeck plugin.